Britannia: Brit Awards

 Britannia is depicted in the Brit Award statuette, the British Phonographic Industry's annual music awards.
-The statuette of Britannia is regularly redesigned by some of the best known British designers, stylists and artists, including Dame Vivienne Westwood, Damien Hirst, Tracey Emin, Sir Peter Blake and the late Dame Zaha Hadid.
+The statuette of Britannia has been regularly redesigned by some of the best known British designers, stylists and artists, including Damien Hirst, Tracey Emin, Sir Peter Blake and also the late Dame Vivienne Westwood and Dame Zaha Hadid.

 Namesakes

 The name "Britannia", symbolising Britain and British patriotism, has been adopted for a variety of purposes, including: